RetronEletron/PortageForest/README.md

 6. Mount your EFI partition to /boot/efi by `mount /dev/sdXY /boot/efi` and if it does not exist run `mkdir /boot/efi`
 7. Edit fstab by running `nano /etc/fstab` and make sure it has the root and EFI partition in it at least.
 8. Install and configure grub.
 By default grub is installed but it needs to be installed and configured on your hardware to do this run `grub-install && grub-mkconfig -o /boot/grub/grub.cfg` if you want any modifications to the grub config file edit /etc/default/grub by doing `nano /etc/default/grub`
+9. Editing /etc/portage/make.conf.
+Not Entire required but may be needed if you got a different gpu or want to add your own configurations or change the use flags to your preference (Note this may require huge amount of packages to be rebuilt) to edit /etc/portage/make.conf run `nano /etc/portage/make.conf`
+10. Changing your root password.
+To do this just run `passwd` if your password is too short/unsecure you can edit /etc/security/passwdqc.conf by `nano /etc/security/passwdqc.conf` and change the top line to `min=1,1,1,1,1` than run `passwd` again and it should work.